 Come alone, leave with friends…My supper clubs have a networking vibe, if you come alone you won’t feel out of place.
 There are games, communal dining where you share a plate of food and get mingling, says Tokunbo – founder of Tokunbo’s Kitchen.

-As I came out of Angel tube station I immediately tapped in the address of the Starbucks where Tokunbo and I agreed to meet.
+I came out of Angel tube station and immediately tapped in the address of the Starbucks where Tokunbo and I agreed to meet.
 I have the worst sense of direction and only had 10 minutes to get there, so I didn’t have time to get lost!

 African food is becoming more popular in the UK, why do you think this is?

 Social media!
 Our generation isn’t shy about documenting their food experiences.
 People create hashtags like #jollofwars, giving African food publicity!

 My mum taught me to cook Nigerian food from a young age with the expectation that I’d be cooking for a family one day.
 I saw that you can do so much with it and wanted others to experience it.
 Friends always commented on my food and I’d spoken with a friend about getting into the street food business.
 So, I did it!

 I love being in the kitchen, making things happen and the freedom of running my own business.

 I do everything myself, so creating a permanent team would help.
 The hardest part of running Tokunbo’s Kitchen is doing festivals and market stalls – I get around 5 hours sleep, cook, set up, on my feet all day, and do the washing up!

 In 2015 I went to a festival and queued for over an hour for jerk chicken!
 That’s when I thought I can definitely do this myself, and started Tokunbo’s Kitchen in September 2015.